windx0303/CODA-19/README.md

 ![Example Annotation](https://crowd.ist.psu.edu/CODA19/img/example.JPG)

 ## Why do these annotations matter?

+This work was developed upon the long history of research on understanding scientific papers at scale.
+In short, the rapid acceleration in new coronavirus literature makes it hard to keep up.
+So we highlighted the papers with its **Background, Purpose, Method, and Finding/Contribution** (and Other) for you.

+such as
-This work was developed upon the long history of research on understanding scientific papers at scale, such as creating structured abstracts to summarize the paper better, representing the scientific knowledge of a paper efficiently and automatically, or annotating argumentative zones to help information extraction.
+creating structured abstracts to summarize the paper better, representing the scientific knowledge of a paper efficiently and automatically, or annotating argumentative zones to help information extraction.